Nov

 Isaiah 41:8-10

-This means, the subject of Isaiah 41:2, which is expressed before the conjunction, must be different from “Israel” and “Jacob”, whom God has taken from the ends of the earth, as in the redeemed of the 12 tribes of Jacob.
+These three words mean, the subject of Isaiah 41:2, which is expressed before the conjunction, must be different from “Israel” and “Jacob”, whom God has taken from the ends of the earth, as in the redeemed of the 12 tribes of Jacob.

-In Isaiah 41:4, the LORD describes himself as “the first, and with the last”.
+Furthermore, in Isaiah 41:4, the LORD describes himself as “the first, and with the last”.

 Who hath wrought and done it, calling the generations from the beginning?
 I the LORD, the first, and with the last; I am he.
 The isles saw it, and feared; the ends of the earth were afraid, drew near, and came.